 Why is PCB Surface Finish Needed?

 What are the different types of PCB surface finish?

 PCB finishes can be classified into different categories based on other technologies and involve chemical substances: HASL (hot air soldering leveling), Immersion Tin/Silver, OSP, and ENIG finish.

 OSP stands for Organic Solderability Preservative.
 This is a type of PCB surface finish.
 Its main distinguishing characteristic is water-based, making it environmentally friendly.
 It is also lead-free and provides a low planar surface.

 What is OSP surface finish in PCB ?

 OSP in PCB refers to a type of PCB surface finish.
 OSP means Organic Solderability Preservative.
 A surface finish on a PCB is needed for 2 reasons to ensure solderability, and to protect exposed copper circuitry.

 Is OSP Conductive?

 OSP is conductive.
-OSP coated PCBs also performs better when it comes to solder wetting when flux meets vias and pads.
+OSP-coated PCBs also perform better in solderability wetting when flux meets vias and pads.